 Contact: Maria de Rocher, 706-542-6908, firstname.lastname@example.org

-Eligibility: The Institute for American Universities (IAU), with study abroad programs in Aix-en-Provence, France, is proud to introduce the Meredith Hope Emerson French Studies Scholarship Program for qualified University of Georgia (UGA) students interested in a semester or summer abroad in France with IAU.
+Eligibility: The Institute for American Universities (IAU), with study away programs in Aix-en-Provence, France, is proud to introduce the Meredith Hope Emerson French Studies Scholarship Program for qualified University of Georgia (UGA) students interested in a semester or summer study away in France with IAU.
 The scholarship program, created in memory of Meredith Hope Emerson, a former IAU French Honors Student, offers two half-tuition semester scholarships and one half-tuition summer scholarship for qualified UGA students enrolled in IAU French Studies classes.

 Amount: For the two semester scholarships, worth up to $5,700 each, one will be given to a UGA student based on merit and the second will be awarded based on financial need.
 The summer scholarship, worth up to $3,200, will be awarded based on merit.